divyansh-dubey02/Movie-recommended-system/README.md

-# Movie-recommended-system
+# movie-recommender-system-tmdb-dataset
-it recommend movie using cosine similarity and vectorization algorithm
+A content based movie recommender system using cosine similarity